DIY PR for B2B Technology Companies

 • Reporter names: As you see who’s writing these pieces, set up alerts for the reporters themselves so you never miss a story (even if they don’t tweet about it).

-As you find reporters interested in the types of things you’re doing, add them to your Twitter list and start the process again.
+As you find reporters interested in the types of things you’re doing, add them to your X list and start the process again.

 Warning: this will require slightly more engagement (and time) than the other strategies outlined here.

-These services connect journalists and potential sources via regular query emails.
-So if you sign up for HARO (Help A Reporter Out), you’ll receive emails three times a day with story queries from all kinds of reporters.
+Source of Sources (or SOS) lets journalists share topics they’re writing about in hopes of finding good sources.
+If you sign up for SOS, you’ll receive regular emails with story queries from all kinds of reporters.
 When a reporter is looking for someone like you, you can reach out as a source and possibly appear in a story.
 Hurrah!

 But a few words of caution before you dive in:

-• Not all of the outlets are worth your time.
-Sure, sometimes writers from heavy-hitter pubs use these services, but so do writers from personal blogs and other places that might not be worth your time and energy.
+• Even if a topic is a good fit for you, not all of the outlets are worth your time.
+Some writers from heavy-hitter pubs use these services, but so do writers from little-read personal blogs or business blogs that might not be worth your time and energy.

 It’s possible to limit what you get from these organizations, so do what you must to ensure your inbox isn’t clogged and your time isn’t wasted.

-That’s basically the whole strategy.
-Build real and authentic relationships with reporters who might one day cover you.
-It’s straightforward and fairly simple – but it does require that you actually do it.
+The steps above are pretty simple ways to build real and authentic relationships with reporters who might one day cover you – but it does require that you actually do it.

 Now, a few things to watch out for as you navigate the world of online reporting.

 1. Focus on precedent.
 Before you reach out to reporters, make sure you’re crystal clear on why the reporter covered what they covered in the past.
 That will give you a good idea of how receptive they’ll be to what you have to say.
 For example, did the coverage involve funding news?
 Were the reporter and business owner at the same conference (and did the coverage revolve around that)?
-Are the reporter and business from the same city (different from where you operate)?
-Remember: close only counts in horseshoes and hand grenades.
+Was it a local reporter writing about a local company in a different city?

 • They charge you to participate.